 Among the several examples of intertextuality in this selection, Turnbull’s adaptation of Keats is the most sustained.
 Starting from its almost homophonous title, he takes one of the greatest poems of the Romantic period and turns it on its head, skilfully mirroring stanza form, rhythm and rhyme.
 If you haven’t read Keats’ ‘Ode on a Grecian Urn’, you need to, and can do so here.
 Keats’ poem is a consideration of art, time and beauty as the speaker contemplates a classical Greek vase where youths are caught in time in a pastoral landscape.
 Tim Turnbull gives us an urban contemporary reworking where Romanticism is obsolete.

 Instead, kids and cars are pictured, and again Turnbull’s lexis is sneeringly superior.
 These are kids from ‘crap estates’, ‘louts’ who create ‘bedlam’ with ‘their motors’.
 The three locations mentioned, ‘Manchester’, ‘Motherwell ‘and ‘Slough’, are urban centres in northern England, Scotland and southern England.
-As the poem acknowledges with the reference to a ‘Daily Express exposé’, this is the stuff of tabloid horror story and the kind of ‘feckless’ behaviour of the working class youth once bewailed by former Prime Minister David Cameron.
+As the poem acknowledges with the reference to a ‘Daily Express exposé’, this is the stuff of tabloid horror story and the kind of ‘feckless’ behaviour of working class youth once bewailed by former Prime Minister David Cameron.

 Keats’ third stanza focuses on ‘happy, happy love’, while Turnbull gives a debased 21st century version, couched in the language of youth.
 He focuses on the young people’s underwear – ‘Calvin’s’ and ‘thong’ – and sexual activities as ‘each geezer toned and strong’ is ‘given head’ by girls who are ‘buff’.
 The unpleasant realities of such behaviour are also included, with the reference to ‘chlamydia roulette’, the chance possibility of a sexually transmitted infection.

 The description of the urn’s ornamentation continues with further accounts of urban youth’s behaviour, as ‘rat-boys and corn-rowed cheerleaders’ drink high alcohol ‘Buckfast and Diamond White’ and are compared with the ‘pensioners and parents’ who ‘twitch’ their curtains.
-The sympathies of the poem are uncertain, as the derogatory tone is applied to both the youth and the older generation, but the sardonic comment that ‘tranquillity… is for the rich’ seems to align the tone with the less affluent.
+The sympathies of the poem are uncertain, as the derogatory tone is applied to both the younger and the older generation, but the sardonic comment that ‘tranquillity… is for the rich’ seems to align the tone with the less affluent.

 The central concerns of Keat’s ode return in Turnbull’s final stanza.
 Instead of the respect of ‘O Attic shape!
 Fair attitude!’, the contemptuous tone is retained with ‘you garish crock’.
 But Turnbull asks whether Grayson Perry’s artwork will have the same effect as the classical vase which inspired Keats – ‘will future poets look on you amazed’?
-Crucially, he wonders whether those poets, without the context that Turnbull himself has, which has allowed him to interpret and use the lexis of the time, might respond to this work as Keats responded to his.
-Will they (mis)judge the young urban youth, purposelessly filling their time, as ‘happy’?
+Crucially, he wonders whether those poets, without the context that Turnbull himself has, which has allowed him to interpret and use the lexis of the time, might respond to this work as Keats responded to the Greek urn.
+Will they (mis)judge the urban youth, purposelessly filling their time, as ‘happy’?
 Keats comes to firm conclusions about truth, but Turnbull recognises that truth is ‘negotiable’, it depends on context and understanding, and ‘beauty is in the gift of the beholder.’
-Turnbull’s own beholding of the Grayson Perry urn has not acknowledged much ‘beauty’ in his satirical verbal depiction of it.
+Turnbull’s own beholding of the Grayson Perry urn has not acknowledged much ‘beauty’ in his satirical verbal depiction.
 But later poets might.
 And, he suggests, Keats may have described his vase according to his own prejudices and ideas, which might have been considerably different from the artist’s who made the vase.
 Art, after all, is as ‘negotiable’ as truth.

 Watch a video of the poem made by Tim Turnbull: